sujataathshere/JavaScript_Tutorials/Chapter8/Events.md

 3. Form events (submit etc.)
 4. Print event & many more

-* First preference always goes to js event handler code NOT to a inline event handler
+### NOTE: First preference always goes to js event handler code NOT to a inline event handler

+### NOTE: This is not allowed to add more than one handler on single event

 ## Event Object
 - It is a special object that has details about the event.